redhillaviation/redhillaviation.github.io/trialflights.md

 <div>
 <ul>
-<li>Ever wondered what it would be like to fly a plane?</li>
+<li>Ever wondered what it would be like to fly an aircraft?</li>
 <li>Looking for that special present?</li>
 </ul>
 <div>

 <div><p>
-Our trial flights are a great way to experience the thrill of flying a plane.
+Our trial flights are a great way to experience the thrill of flying an aircraft.
 Prices start from £95
 </p>
 </div>